genomicsITER/PFgenetics/README.md

 <a name="Update logs"></a>
 ## Update logs

 > [1] January 30, 2024.
-Revised version of the data file after detecting some issues with missing fields.
+Revised version of the GWAS of IPF of transplant-free survival (2022) data file after detecting some issues with missing fields: 'Effect' and 'Non effect' alleles (instead of REF and ALT alleles) has been included; missing EAF values are now included, and issues with 'Effect' are also solved.

 <p align="right">
   <a href="#PFgenetics" title="Up">